Registan Square in Samarkand

 Book the trains well in advance (at least a month before your planned departure date) as the train tickets get sold out quickly.

-• For affordable train tickets, there is Uzbekistan Railways.
+- For affordable train tickets, Uzbekistan Railways is available.
 These are slow trains and take longer hours to travel between destinations.
 There are different classes of seats/berths available on the train.

 By Road